If you are teaching for Brite Divinity School:

 - Contact your department admin about gaining building ID access.
 Find your ID number in your contract packet.

 - Look up your class to see your classroom assignment.
+You will have to log in with your TCU credentials to see instructor name or search by your last name.
 You can find the building location on this map and find the emergency information for your classroom’s building.
-Be sure to check your classroom assignment again right before classes start in case the location has changed..
+Be sure to check your classroom assignment again right before classes start in case the location has changed.
 Be sure to check your classroom assignment again right before classes start in case the location has changed.

 - Arrange a classroom visit and technology training.
 Contact the Center for Instructional Services (CIS) at 817-257-7121.